eddelbuettel/bh/README.md

 ### Updating

-We maintain this package is a somewhat conservative fashion and do not immediately jump the newest Boost releases.
+We aim to maintain this package in a somewhat conservative fashion and do not immediately jump the newest Boost releases.
 Rather, we start from the [Debian sources for Boost](https://packages.debian.org/sid/libboost-all-dev) to ensure that we work with a version that is at the same time current yet mature.
+But on occassion, and as needed, we will go directly to Boost releases.

 In general, we plan to keep the package up-to-date with [Boost](http://www.boost.org/) upstream, but will not necessarily follow each and every new release as we